Neutrino Mass Ordering from Oscillations and Beyond: 2018 Status and Future Prospects: Summary

 Until very recently, oscillation experiments were not showing a particular preference for any of the mass orderings, not even when combined in a global analysis, see for instance Ref.~\cite{Forero:2014bxa}.
 Lately, however, the most recent data releases from some of the experiments have become more sensitive to the ordering of the neutrino mass spectrum.
 In particular, the long-baseline experiments \texttt{T2K} and \texttt{NO$\nu$A} on their own obtain a slight preference in favor of normal mass ordering, with $\Delta\chi^2\approx 4$ each~\cite{t2k-hartz,nova-radovic}.
 Note that these results have been obtained imposing a prior on the mixing angle $\theta_{13}$, according to its most recent determination at reactor experiments.
 Relaxing the prior on the reactor angle results in a milder preference for normal over inverted mass ordering.
 The latest atmospheric neutrino results from \texttt{Super-Kamiokande} also show some sensitivity to the neutrino mass ordering.
 In this case, the collaboration obtains a preference for normal ordering with $\Delta\chi^2\approx 3.5$, without any prior on the reactor angle.
 Constraining the value of $\theta_{13}$, the preference for normal mass ordering increases up to $\Delta\chi^2\approx 4.5$~\cite{Abe:2017aap}.

 The full sensitivity to the ordering of the neutrino mass spectrum from oscillations is obtained after combining the data samples described above with all the available experimental results in a global fit~\cite{deSalas:2017kay}.
 This type of analysis exploits the complementarity among the different results as well as the correlations among the oscillation parameters to obtain improved sensitivities on them.
 In the global analysis to neutrino oscillations, the parameters $\sin^2\theta_{12}$ and $\dmsq{21}$ are rather well measured by the solar experiments~\cite{Cleveland:1998nv,Kaether:2010ag,Abdurashitov:2009tn,Hosaka:2005um,Cravens:2008aa,Abe:2010hy,Nakano:PhD,Aharmim:2008kc,Aharmim:2009gd,Bellini:2013lnn} and the long-baseline reactor experiment \texttt{KamLAND}~\cite{Gando:2010aa}.
 The short-baseline reactor neutrino experiments \texttt{Daya Bay}~\cite{An:2016ses}, \texttt{RENO}~\cite{Pac:2018scx} and \texttt{Double Chooz}~\cite{Abe:2014bwa} are the most efficient ones in measuring the reactor angle $\theta_{13}$ and also measure very well the atmospheric mass splitting, $\dmsq{31}$.
+Notice however that the atmospheric mass splitting is best measured by the combined data from MINOS (beam and atmospheric) and MINOS+, as shown in Ref.~\cite{aurisano_adam_2018_1286760}.
 This mass splitting is also measured, together with the atmospheric angle $\theta_{23}$, by the atmospheric experiments \texttt{IceCube-DeepCore}~\cite{Aartsen:2014yll}, \texttt{ANTARES}~\cite{AdrianMartinez:2012ph} and \texttt{Super-Kamiokande}~\cite{Abe:2017aap}, where the latter shows some sensitivity to $\theta_{13}$ and $\deltacp$, too.
 The long-baseline accelerator experiments are also sensitive to these four parameters through their appearance and disappearance neutrino channels.
 Apart from the already mentioned \texttt{T2K}~\cite{t2k-hartz} and \texttt{NO$\nu$A}~\cite{nova-radovic}, the global fit also includes the previous experiments \texttt{K2K}~\cite{Ahn:2006zza} and \texttt{MINOS}~\cite{Adamson:2014vgd}.